yrmvgh/yiufcrawl/README.md

       costs one permanent MP.
     * Since they can't read identify scrolls, they can either identify items by using them (very dangerous for potentially cursed items), or wait and use the new insight mutation that they start with which, over time, randomly identifies attributes of items in their inventory.
-This mutation can also randomly be gained by other species as they drink mutation potions, etc.
+This mutation can also randomly be gained by other species as they drink mutation potions, etc. An item with an earlier inventory letter will likely be identified before an item with a later one ('b' will be identified sooner than 'z' in most cases).
     * Fire damage heals them.
 Standing in a flame cloud is a way to heal, but the flame cloud is absorbed by the Djinni and disappears more quickly than normal.
 Be careful though, increasing their fire resistance (through an item, ring, etc), will reduce their healing.
 Maybe you can find a source of lowering their fire resistance?